Ercion/learning_python/README.md

 # learning_python

-# in this project, we will learn and practise python together.
+in this project, we will learn and practice python together.